Why is my Lavender Turning Black? (How to Solve it)

 Planting lavenders in these conditions is the best way to prevent any fungal disease.

-(For more information on caring for lavender read my articles on lavender , Munstead, Hidcote and Grosso).
+(For more information on caring for lavender read my articles on lavender, Munstead, Hidcote, and Grosso).

 Lavender will not grow well in heavy soils such as clay or any soil that is naturally boggy and drains too slowly.

-How to Solve Lavender Turning Black…
+How to Save Your Lavender if it is Turning Black…

 If the lavender is turning black or brown then you should remove the lavender from the ground.
 The fungal infections that turn lavender black exist in the soil and they thrive in damp conditions.